gitaarik/adyengo/README.md

 customer to the **Adyen Hosted Payment Pages (HPP)** and the other is to do a **Recurring Payment through Adyen's API**.

 Adyengo reflects Adyen's interface in regular Django models and managers.
 The main model to setup a payment is the `Session` model.
-Depending on what kind of payment, you fill the fields of the `Session` model.
+So you create a payment by creating an instance of the `Session` model.

 #### The `Session` model